fpanaccia/Wkhtmltopdf.NetCore-deprecated/README.md

         |   |       └── wkhtmltopdf.exe
         └── Example.sln

-Those files will need to be included in your project with the propierty "Copy Always", then add to your Startup.cs in ConfigureServices method, this line "Wkhtmltopdf.NetCore.RotativaConfiguration.Setup();", like this
+Those files will need to be included in your project with the propierty "Copy Always", then add to your Startup.cs in ConfigureServices method, this line "services.AddWkhtmltopdf();", like this

         // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)
         {
-            Wkhtmltopdf.NetCore.RotativaConfiguration.Setup();
             services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);
+            services.AddWkhtmltopdf();
         }

 If you are using the docker container for net core provided from microsoft, you need to add this line to the dockerfile "RUN apt-get update -qq && apt-get -y install libgdiplus libc6-dev", like this